The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Having the end result for both streams combined gives you the ability to make better assertions about order, via the transitive property (if lines ‘A’ and ‘C’ went to STDERR, and ‘B’ went to STDOUT, then if the unified output was ‘A\nB\nC\n’ I know that ‘A’ printed to STDERR before ‘B’, and ‘C’ printed to STDERR afterwards).

-#2 Updated by Dominic Maraglia about 3 years ago
+#2 Updated by Dominic Maraglia over 3 years ago

 - Status changed from Unreviewed to Needs More Information